veronicatesei/hcl-universal-orchestrator-chart/README.md

 - ![Microsoft Azure](images/tagmsa.png "Microsoft Azure") Azure Kubernetes Service (AKS) on amd64: 64-bit Intel/AMD x86
 - ![Google GKE](images/taggke.png "Google GKE") Google Kubernetes Engine (GKE) on amd64: 64-bit Intel/AMD x86
 - ![OpenShift](images/tagOpenShift.png "OpenShift") OpenShift (OCP)
-- Any Kubernetes platform from V1.20 and above
+- Any Kubernetes platform from V1.29 and above

+HCL Universal Orchestrator supports all the platforms supported by the runtime provider of your choice.

 ### Openshift support
-You can deploy HCL Universal Orchestrator on Openshift 4.2 or later version by following the instruction in this documentation and using helm charts.
+You can deploy HCL Universal Orchestrator on Openshift by following the instruction in this documentation and using helm charts.
 Ensure you modify the value of the `waconsole.console.exposeServiceType` parameter from `LoadBalancer` to `Routes`.

 ## Accessing the container images